kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      show-messages [-JT] [-t target-client]
                    (alias: showmsgs)
-             Show client messages or server information.
-Any messages displayed on the status line are saved in a per-client message log, up to a maximum of the limit set by the message-limit server option.
-With -t, display the log for target-client.  -J and -T show debugging information about jobs and terminals.
+             Show server messages or information.
+Messages are stored, up to a maximum of the limit set by the message-limit server option.  -J and -T show debugging information about jobs and terminals.

-     source-file [-nqv] path ...
+     source-file [-Fnqv] path ...
                    (alias: source)
              Execute commands from one or more files specified by path (which may be glob(7) patterns).
+If -F is present, then path is expanded as a format.
 If -q is given, no error will be returned if path does not exist.
 With -n, the file is parsed but no commands are executed.  -v shows the parsed commands and line numbers if possible.

      start-server
                    (alias: start)